vanvekyuu/MaintenanceUnit4920_v1/README.md

-Sorry if there is a lot of yapping, it's my first time using GitHub haha If you do download this project and want to like try out the application, just only click the application and nothing else it'll be like a 2 minute exprience aha aha and nothing else
+Sorry if there is a lot of yapping, it's my first time using GitHub haha If you do download this project and want to like try out the application, just only click the application and nothing else it'll be like a 2 minute exprience aha aha